 “Think about what does the long term look like for both companies.”

 Hear more from Zeltser in Help Net Security's video, "Minimizing risk: Key cybersecurity-related M&A considerations", to organizations to keep in mind when they're involved in mergers and acquisitions.

-Cybersecurity asset management platforms provide full visibility into the internal and external attack surface.
+Cybersecurity asset management solutions provide full visibility into the internal and external attack surface.
 They track all devices, cloud services, software, and users — no matter where they’re located.
 This asset inventory also includes ephemeral devices, which typically show up intermittently or exist for a short time in the IT environment.
 As a result, IT and security professionals can map out all assets, including the ones that are newly integrated.

-These platforms provide IT and security professionals with the capability to automatically discover security gaps, devices missing agents, and cloud misconfigurations.
+These solutions provide IT and security professionals with the capability to automatically discover security gaps, devices missing agents, and cloud misconfigurations.
 They can customize triggered actions when an asset or user deviates from policies.
 Executing remote commands, expanding vulnerability scans, and enabling or disabling compromised user accounts are just some of these actions.

-And the top platforms initiate all these actions in the background, so teams can take on more proactive and preventative measures.
+And the top solutions initiate all these actions in the background, so teams can take on more proactive and preventative measures.
 This all helps IT and security professionals understand the timeframe and effort it takes to integrate both organizations.